 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits, or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

 Randomized controlled trials have not consistently demonstrated an improvement in health outcomes.
-The largest body of evidence is for depression and anxiety.
-For this indication, in two of three sham-controlled trials, no differences were reported in outcomes between groups.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

 Barclay, T. & Barclay, R. (2014).
 A clinical trial of cranial electrotherapy stimulation for anxiety and comorbid depression.
 Journal of Affective Disorders, 164, 171-177.
 Abstract retrieved October 20, 2017 from PubMed database.

 BlueCross BlueShield Association.
-Medical Policy Reference Manual.
-(6:2018).
+Evidence Positioning System.
+(3:2019).
 Cranial electrotherapy stimulation and auricular electrostimulation (8.01.58).
-Retrieved August 28, 2018 from BlueWeb.
-(18 articles and/or guidelines reviewed)
+Retrieved September 6, 2019 from https://www.evidencepositioningsystem.com/.
+(20 articles and/or guidelines reviewed)

 Gong, B., Ma, H., Zang, X., Wang, S., Zhang, Y., Jiang, N., et al. (2016).
 Efficacy of cranial electrotherapy stimulation combined with biofeedback therapy in patients with functional constipation.
 Journal of Neurogastroenterology and Motility, 22 (3), 497-508.
 (Level 2 evidence)